Iteba/Data-Science-Practice/README.md

 # Data-Science-Practice
-Practicing data science and machine learning fundamentals I revisit the work and improve it the more I learn.
+### Practicing data science and machine learning fundamentals.
+I revisit the work and improve it the more I learn.